 The 1st challenge: choosing the right family of materials

-Some processes are extremely fragile and have a very limited light resistance to ultraviolet exposure (like thermochromic pigments), which greatly reduces the use of these materials in outdoor conditions.
+Some processes are extremely fragile and have a very limited light resistance to ultraviolet exposure (like thermochromic leuco-dyes), which greatly reduces the use of these leuco-materials in outdoor conditions.

-Some of thermochromic derivatives also contain restricted substances, such as Bisphenol A (BPA) molecules and/or toxic metals that will severely limit the end use.
+Some of thermochromic leuco-dyes also contain restricted substances, such as Bisphenol A (BPA) molecules and/or toxic metals that will severely limit the end use.

-Some color changing products are available for a test, but their industrialization on the long term with the obtaining of identical batch in property can quickly prove to be problematic.
+Some color changing products are available for a test, but the industrialization of a material which changes color over the long term, with the obtaining of identical batches in property, can quickly prove to be problematic.

 The 2nd challenge: mastering the color change in the finished product

-These intelligent materials are extremely sensitive to their environment and too many industrial developments are currently halted by a lack of understanding of the thermodynamic processes involved in color change.
-The milling and formulation steps modify the physico-chemical environment of the intelligent pigments.
+These intelligent materials are extremely sensitive to their environment and too many industrial developments are currently halted by a lack of understanding of the thermodynamic processes involved in color transition.
+The milling and formulation steps modify the physico-chemical environment of the intelligent pigments and leuco-dyes.

 Consequently, it is essential to control the property at each stage, until the finished material.
-For this, it is necessary to use absorption and fluorescence spectrometers, diffuse reflectivity devices to follow the color change according to the temperature, to the light...
+For this, it is necessary to use absorption and fluorescence spectrometers, diffuse reflectivity devices to follow the color changes according to the temperature, to investigate the excited state hyper-surface involved along the optical excitation...

 The 3rd challenge: to program the color change properly